Delhi HC refuses to stay call for applications for UPSC mains exam | Law-Order

 ''Application dismissed,'' the judge said.

-The application formed a part of the petition filed by some unsuccessful aspirants seeking the answer key of the preliminary examination held earlier this year.
+The application formed a part of the petition filed by 17 unsuccessful aspirants seeking the answer key of the preliminary examination held earlier this year.

-The counsel for the petitioners urged the court to stay the invitation to apply for the mains application, saying else their main petition which concerns the results of the preliminary round of tests would become infructuous.
+The petitioners earlier told the court they will not press at this stage their prayers to quash the UPSC civil services preliminary examination for this year.
+On Thursday, the counsel for the petitioners urged the court to stay the invitation for applying for the mains examination, saying otherwise the main petition will become infructuous.

-The petition, filed through advocate Rajeev Kumar Dubey, said the petitioners were aggrieved by the ''arbitrariness'' of the Commission in conducting the entire recruitment cycle.
+The lawyer emphasised that these tests were the ''most important examination'' for civil services aspirants.

+Justice Singh responded to his contention, saying it was the ''most important examination'' for those who were ''eligible'' and ''talented'' and ''not those who are filing writ petitions''.
+The petitioners have contended in the application that the UPSC's decision for inviting applications when the matter was pending in court was intended to subvert the process of law.
+They said it has been UPSC's strategy in the past to get court cases dismissed on account of passage of time. ''Meanwhile, the UPSC showing undue hastiness, with intention to subvert the process of law and justice and carry on its arbitrary practices in a covert manner, issued DAF-1 for mains examination of CSE-23 in such a way that the instant Writ Petition pending before this Hon’ble Court itself becomes infructuous, which has been strategy of the UPSC in the past and have successfully got cases dismissed on account of becoming infructuous due to non-compliance, passage of time or change in circumstances,'' the application said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)